 - Algren puts on samurai robes for the first time and clowns around in front of Higen, showing how much he's relaxed around Taka and her family.

 - Later in another scene, while the family is having dinner, Algren asks for another bowl of rice in simple Japanese.
 Nobutada is... well, happy.
 And then the whole thing boils down to Algren learning the names of the family.
 Taka discovers later that Algren was learning from the children.

-Within the space of a few short months, Algren grows to respect and admire the people he was hired to fight so much that he risks his life to protect Katsumoto and Taka and her family without hesitation and ends up fighting alongside them in the Final Battle.
+- Within the space of a few short months, Algren grows to respect and admire the people he was hired to fight so much that he risks his life to protect Katsumoto and Taka and her family without hesitation and ends up fighting alongside them in the Final Battle.

 Simon Graham: As for the American Captain, no one knows what became of him.
 Some say that he died of his wounds.
 Others, that he returned to his own country.
 But I like to think he may have at last found some small measure of peace, that we all seek, and few of us ever find.

-The emperor realizes the cost that has come from his dream of modernizing Japan and refuses a treaty deal with the US.
+- The Emperor realizes the cost that has come from his dream of modernizing Japan and refuses a treaty deal with the USA.
 He then seizes Omura's assets and gives them back to the Japanese people.
 The way he says "my people" is very heartwarming as well.

 Heartwarming / The Last Samurai